roost88/ucd-csci2312-pa2/README.md

 * The new Clustering score is subtracted from the SCORE_DIFF_THRESHOLD, and the absolute value of the difference is used to iterate the algorithm.
 Once this value is equal to or less than the SCORE_DIFF_THRESHOLD, the algorithm terminates.
+* ADDED: All KMeans class methods have been moved from KMeans.cpp to KMeans.h for template use.
+* ADDED: Templated to accept any integer or floating point type (except char), an integer for k, and an integer for the number of dimensions to be used throughout the program.
+* ADDED: Catch clauses to catch exceptions from the Cluster class
+* ADDED: The array that holds the k Clusters is now a vector
+* ADDED: Now reports the number of Points successfully imported (numberImported) and failed to import (numberFailed).

 ###Testing
-All classes and functions have been tested in main.cpp
+Testing methods have been created in ClusteringTests.cpp

 ####Notes
-The overloaded > operator for the Point class has been changed, as it was not reading Points into the Cluster in lexicographic order.

-Cluster constructor definitions have been moved from Cluster.cpp to Cluster.h

-Cluster destructor fixed.

-The numDims variable in the KMeans constructor should match the dimensions of the Points you intend to read in from the input file.
+The number of dimensions in the KMeans constructor should match the majority of the dimensions of the Points you intend to read in from the input file.

-The "k" value in the KMeans constructor should be greater than 0 and cannot be greater than the number of Points being read in from file.

 SCORE_DIFF_THRESHOLD in Cluster.cpp must be set to a double that is less than 1.0 and greater than 0.
-Best value found so far is 0.3.
+This value should change depending on the amount of k Clusters you want to output.